-Inspection costs comprise fees and expenses paid to the Institute of Chartered Accountants in England and Wales, which is contracted to provide resources for the Authority's inspections, and related work permit fees, and those costs incurred by AOA staff in carrying out inspections.
-The costs for the period ended 31 December 2017 represent costs incurred by the Authority in planning an inspection which was not completed, net of amounts recovered from the Recognized Auditor concerned.
+2018 inspection costs comprise fees and expenses paid to the Institute of Chartered Accountants in England and Wales, which is contracted to provide resources for the Authority's inspections, and related work permit fees, and those costs incurred by AOA staff in carrying out inspections.
+No inspections were performed in 2019.